mentainha/m3o/README.md

 We then host our own custom dev UX on top and a [backend](https://github.com/m3o/backend) as the management control plane.

+Developers build and contribute to services in [github.com/micro/services](https://github.com/micro/services), an Apache 2.0 licensed vendor neutral home.
+We then automate the building and publishing of those services and client libraries.
+This creates a shared and fully managed platform for everyone to leverage.

+We primarily use existing open source software, fully managed services and SaaS APIs as the backing infrastructure and create a standard interface on top.
+With all the services on one platform, accessible with one API token, to drastically improve the Dev UX.

 ## Where Everything Lives

+Here's the homes of all the related projects:

 - [m3o.com](https://m3o.com) - a hosted fully managed offering of micro services
 - [m3o/m3o](https://github.com/m3o/m3o) - the canonical location for everything on github